Chorizite/DatReaderWriter/README.md

 var spellTable = portalDat.SpellTable ?? throw new Exception("Failed to read spell table");

-// get the decrypted spell component ids, so we can re-encrypt them later with the new key var decryptedSpellComponentIds = spellTable.Spells[1].DecryptedComponents();

-// update spell name / description (this changes the encryption key for component ids) spellTable.Spells[1].Name = "Strength Other I (updated)";
+// update spell name / description (no need to worry about updating Components with newly
+// encrypted values, they will be transparently decrypted/encrypted during (un)packing). spellTable.Spells[1].Name = "Strength Other I (updated)";
 spellTable.Spells[1].Description = "Increases the target's Strength by 10 points. (updated)";

-// set the raw components to the original decrypted spell component ids.
-// this will encrypt the spell components again with the new key spellTable.Spells[1].SetRawComponents(decryptedSpellComponentIds);
-decryptedSpellComponentIds = spellTable.Spells[1].DecryptedComponents();

 //write the updated spell table if (!portalDat.TryWriteFile(spellTable)) {